Zuleika Soler: Pageantry

-Soler first participated at Miss El Salvador Latina 2016, where she was crowned as Miss El Salvador Latina 2016 in San Salvador, gaining the right to represent her country at Miss América Latina del Mundo 2016 held at Gran Teatro Palenque in Riviera Maya, Mexico and placed as a Top 10 semi-finalist.
+Soler first participated in Miss El Salvador Latina 2016, where she was crowned as Miss El Salvador Latina 2016 in San Salvador, gaining the right to represent her country at Miss América Latina del Mundo 2016 held at Gran Teatro Palenque in Riviera Maya, Mexico and placed as a Top 10 semi-finalist.

 She continued her pageantry career as she represented La Unión at the Reinado de El Salvador 2019 pageant and was crowned the title of Miss Universe El Salvador 2019 during the coronation night held on July 20, 2019, Soler will now represent El Salvador at Miss Universe 2019 after her victory.
 She succeeded outgoing Miss Universe El Salvador 2018 Marisela de Montecristo.